jakubsarosiek/SRE_Challenge/README.md

 After script make all steps you will receive .json file with random UUID name containing list of all commits for given url.

 ### API version
-To run api version we will use docker-compose.
-Project contains 3 images:
+To run api version we will use docker-compose to build, pull and run all necessary components.
+Project contains 3 apps:
 * ist_commits_api
 * [prometheus](https://github.com/prometheus/prometheus)
 * [grafana](https://github.com/grafana/grafana)